Cjaker/zerobot-docs/docs/lua_scripting/functions/game.md

 -- It allows the use of a specified item.
 -- @param itemId (number) - The ID of the item to be used. function Game.useItem(itemId)

+-- Forge convert dusts action
+-- This function is a wrapper around the external function gameForgeConvertDust.
+-- @return true if was successfully sent the action to server, otherwise false function Game.forgeConvertDust()
+    return gameForgeConvertDust()
+end

+-- Forge convert slivers action
+-- This function is a wrapper around the external function gameForgeConvertSlivers.
+-- @return true if was successfully sent the action to server, otherwise false function Game.forgeConvertSlivers()
+    return gameForgeConvertSlivers()
+end

+-- Forge increase dust limit action
+-- This function is a wrapper around the external function gameForgeIncreaseLimit.
+-- @return true if was successfully sent the action to server, otherwise false function Game.forgeIncreaseLimit()
+    return gameForgeIncreaseLimit()
+end
 ```